Amphotericin b cholesteryl sulfate Side Effects

 Applies to amphotericin b cholesteryl sulfate: intravenous powder for solution

-Check with your doctor as soon as possible if any of the following side effects occur while taking amphotericin b cholesteryl sulfate:More common
+If any of the following side effects occur while taking amphotericin b cholesteryl sulfate, check with your doctor or nurse as soon as possible:More common

 - Difficulty in breathing